Lex-DRL/AID-guide/Building_better_worlds.md

 * it's not **a** citadel (a fortress of some medieval king), it's **THE** Citadel (a massive space station).

 How to test:

+The community haven't <come to terms with / agreed on> testing yet, but...

+Dee nol:
 ```
 "Okay, AID," you say, "Interpret this: <blablabla>"

 I interpret this as
 ```
+> Was the prompt, and you post whatever after "Interpret this: " above.
+Though, I don't think this works very well with entire entries.
+If you have Dragon you can do "Detailed description of WI key here:"

 Mr. Accountant:
 > I have 3 levels of substantive testing.